ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 <img src="./assets/css-rule.png">

 In the example above, the browser will set the color of any text element inside the `<body>` element.
 We can define multiple sets of properties and values in a given rule.

+You don't need to memorize the entire list; there are resources like <a target="blank" href="https://htmldog.com/references/css/properties/">this</a> which you can reference anytime you are coding!
+There are some common properties though, that you will find yourself using so often, that you know by heart.

 ## Text